 Benefits of drumstick: Drumsticks are a boon for diabetics as they are known to reduce spiked blood sugar levels

 Drumsticks are an excellent source of B vitamins like niacin, riboflavin and vitamin B12, which are known to play a vital role in improving your digestive health.
 B vitamins help breaking down the foods and make it easier to digest them smoothly.
 Moreover, drumsticks containdietary fiber that also aids the digestive process.

-B vitamins help breaking down the foods and make it easier to digest them smoothly
+Benefits of drumsticks: B vitamins help breaking down the foods and make it easier to digest them smoothly

 3. Great for developing stronger bones